Whether to Express Numbers As Words or Numerals

 Numbers are so precise, so predictable, we can hit the moon with a rocket in any language (as long as we remember to convert inches to millimeters); but English Language authorities cannot agree on how to write those numbers.
 The Chicago Manual of Style disagrees with the MLA Handbook, which contradicts the Publication Manual of the American Psychological Association, which never considers what college professors teach journalism students.
 The Chicago Manual of Style notes, “As soon as one thinks one has arrived at a simple rule for handling some category of numbers, exceptions begin to appear, and one realizes that the rule has to be made more complicated.”
 But we can follow a few conventions to bring sanity to our writing lives.

 The Central Question: Should we spell a number or use the numeral?
-There are two answers, of course, one contradicting the other: Many texts suggest we spell only numbers from one through nine (and their multiples): so three and seven thousand, but 23; others suggest spelling numbers from one through ninety-nine (and their multiples): so fifty-six and thirty-nine million, but 102 and 5,329.
+There are two answers, of course, one contradicting the other: Many texts suggest we spell only numbers from one through nine (and these numbers multiplied by a power of ten): so three and seven thousand, but 23; others suggest spelling numbers from one through ninety-nine (and these numbers multiplied by a power of ten): so fifty-six and thirty-nine million, but 102 and 5,329.
 I prefer the second method, but either is fine; just be consistent.

 With that as our foundation, here are thirteen (or 13) exceptions; there are more, but unless you are a publisher, these will suffice.
 Note that most of the time, we use the numeral: